 A 62-year-old male developed aortic valve stenosis.
 Surgery was performed.

-SCVP thanks Dr. Joseph Maleszewski for this case.
+Thank you to Dr. Joseph Maleszewski for sharing this case.

 Click here for the answer.